mohitbhasin/E-Banking/README.md

 send request to create new account. database used is mysql.

-#Every page has validations, so like is a text box is empty and submit button is pressed the error message will pop up.
+#Every page has validations. for instance, If text box is empty and submit button is pressed the error message will pop up.
 #After logging in user will be presented with available balance and options to view details and transfer funds.